Stagecraft and Design Audition Requirements

 - Personal Data • Full name, email, age

 - Educational Objective • Future professional goals and ambitions

-- Education (or Training) Academic and Artistic • Includes schools you have attended and dates, even teachers’ names • These should be listed chronologically with most recent first. • Artistic education includes any drama, art, craft, music, etc. It also includes visiting artists you have seen and/or master classes or workshops.
+- Education (or Training) Academic and Artistic • Includes schools you have attended and dates, even teachers’ names • These should be listed chronologically with the most recent first. • Artistic education includes any drama, art, craft, music, etc. It also includes visiting artists you have seen and/or master classes or workshops.
 For arts education, include specific information like the names and locations of the schools and/or the teachers.

-- Production Experience • These should be listed chronologically with most recent first. • List show title, role, where/when, and director
+- Production Experience • These should be listed chronologically with the most recent first. • List show title, role, where/when, and director

 - Community Service • Any volunteer work you have done.

 - Awards and Honors • Arts, academic, sports, civic, church, other…

 - Special Talents • Any skill you have you would like to share.

 - References • List two to three adults not related to you that we could contact to ask about you.